 New York does not have a state law that specifies the amount of notice your landlord must give you to enter rental property.
 If your landlord repeatedly violates your rights to privacy, or does things like removing windows or doors, turning off your utilities, or changing the locks, you would be considered "constructively evicted," as described above; this would usually justify you breaking the lease without further rent obligation.

-Landlords in most states (for example, Arizona) must make a reasonable effort to re-rent their units when a tenant breaks a lease, rather than charge the tenant for the total remaining rent due under the lease.
-Unfortunately, landlords in New York (Rios v.
-Carillo, 53 AD3d 111, 115 (2nd Dept. 2008); Smith v.
-James, 22 Misc.
-3d 128(A) (Supreme Court, Appellate Term, 9th & 10th Dist., 2009)) do not have the same responsibility to “mitigate damages” by trying to rent their property reasonably quickly.
+Landlords in most states must make a reasonable effort to re-rent their units when a tenant breaks a lease, rather than charge the tenant for the total remaining rent due under the lease.
+As of July 2019, landlords in New York have this responsibility to "mitigate damages," by trying to rerent their property reasonably quickly.
 Once the new tenant begins paying rent, the old tenant's responsibility for rent for the balance of the original rent term ends.

-If you live in New York and want to break your lease but don’t have a legally justified reason, such as one of those described above, try to work something out with your landlord.
-Don’t just move out and hope your landlord gets a new tenant quickly and doesn’t charge you for the remaining time on your lease.
+If you live in New York and want to break your lease but don't have a legally justified reason, such as one of those described above, don't just move out and hope your landlord gets a new tenant quickly and doesn't charge you for the remaining time on your lease.
 Provide your landlord with as much notice as possible and write a sincere letter explaining why you need to leave early.
 Ideally, you can offer your landlord a qualified replacement tenant with good credit and references to sign a new lease.